v-rajagt/IntuneDocs/intune-user-help/set-up-mobile-threat-defense.md

 ## Resolve a threat

-Mobile Threat Defense apps detect and alert you to potential threats on your devices.
-Some organizations integrate a Mobile Threat Defense service with an Enterprise Mobility Management vendor (EMM), like Intune.
-When the connector is set up, the Mobile Threat Defense service reports the threats (such as suspicious apps, networks, and OS vulnerabilities) and notifies you within any [Intune protected app](https://docs.microsoft.com/en-us/intune/apps/apps-supported-intune-apps) that is targeted with your organization's policy.
-This threat notification may come as a block from corporate data access or as a selective wipe of corporate data, depending on IT admin intent.

-Threat notifications appear to you the within an Intune protected app, such as Microsoft Outlook, as a dialog indicating that your access is blocked.
+Threat notifications appear to you within an Intune protected app, such as Microsoft Outlook, as a dialog indicating that your access is blocked.
 As long as these threats are present on your device, you may be unable to:

 * Access your corporate data via your corporate account in an Intune protected app
 * Access other company apps

 You can find details about the threat(s) and remediation steps in the Mobile Threat Defense app to get access to corporate data again.
 You may have to hit a 'Recheck' button within the Intune protected app, to get a status update to confirm the threat on your device is indeed remediated.

-Still need help?
-Contact your company support.
-For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980)

-On Android, for information on how to send logs to someone who can help, check [Upload and email logs from Company Portal](https://docs.microsoft.com/en-us/intune-user-help/send-logs-to-your-it-admin-by-email-android).

-On iOS, for information on how to send logs to someone who can help, check [Use Microsoft Edge on iOS to access managed app logs](https://docs.microsoft.com/en-us/intune/apps/manage-microsoft-edge#use-microsoft-edge-on-ios-to-access-managed-app-logs).

 Still need help?
 Contact your company support.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).